Matt-Mf/Mio-Sito/content/about.md

 In case of Quantum computers threat or high sensitive info, please use symmetric encryption standard (key size >= 128 bit) and **securely share the key with me.**

-Remember that email is on of the worst protocol for privacy and security. **Use end-to-end encrypted services when possible.**
+Remember that email is one of the worst protocol for privacy and security. **To preserve confidentiality of the conversation, use end-to-end encrypted services when possible.**

->Some on-the-fly utilities for this scope are: gpg4usb.org - hat.sh - cryptpad.fr - cryptomator.org
+>Some on-the-fly utilities for this scope are: signal messenger - gpg4usb.org - hat.sh - cryptpad.fr - cryptomator.org - Michael Kokoschka Crypto

 -------